-This is our newest international program (starts in the fall 2011).
-In a nutshell:
+This is our newest international program (it started in the fall 2011):

-- An international program of study at York University, the Hochschule Bonn-Rhein-Sieg (BRSU) and the University of Crete (UoC) that equips the graduate with professional credentials in North America and in Europe. - Two degrees obtained within four years of study: The York University BSc Specialised Honours in Computer Science degree and the BRSU Bachelor of Science in Computer Science degree. - The program includes a 1-year long study in Europe, divided between BRSU and UoC.
+- An international program of study at York University, the Hochschule Bonn-Rhein-Sieg (BRSU) and the University of Crete (UoC) that equips the graduate with professional credentials in North America and in Europe. - Two degrees obtained within four years of study: The York University BSc Specialised Honours degree in Computer Science and the BRSU Bachelor of Science degree in Computer Science. - The program includes a 1-year long study in Europe, divided between BRSU and UoC.

-In collaboration with the Departments of Computer Science in the Hochschule Bonn-Rhein-Sieg (BRSU) and the University of Crete (UoC), the Department of Computer Science and Engineering offers an International Dual Degree Program in Computer Science (BSc and Specialised Honours BSc).
-This limited-space program will be of interest to students with high academic standing, measured by a cumulative GPA of 6.0 or higher over all computer science (CSE) courses completed ("major gpa") by the time when approximately 60 total credits are completed at York University (typically achieved at the end of the second year of study).
+In collaboration with the Departments of Computer Science in the Hochschule Bonn-Rhein-Sieg (BRSU) and the University of Crete (UoC), the Department of Computer Science and Engineering offers an International Dual Degree Program in Computer

+Science (BSc and Specialised Honours BSc).
+This limited-space program will be of interest to students with high academic standing as measured by a cumulative GPA of 6.0 or higher over all computer science (CSE) courses completed ("major gpa") by the time that students have completed approximately a total of 60 credits at York University (typically achieved at the end of the second year of study).

-Students in the program, after two years of study at York but before the completion of the York degree requirements, will be eligible, subject to the aforementioned GPA requirement, to continue their studies as York international exchange students in the EU for a full year of study, divided between BRSU in the Fall term and UoC in the Winter term.
+Students in the program, after two years of study at York but before the completion of the York degree requirements, will be eligible, subject to the aforementioned GPA requirement, to continue their studies as York international exchange students in the European Union (EU) for a full year of study.
+This exchange placement will be divided between BRSU in the Fall term and UoC in the Winter term.
 At UoC, the students will complete a mandatory research internship component and an undergraduate thesis, and may, optionally, also take specialised computer science courses.